Best Ski Helmets with Speakers and Bluetooth

 The K2 Phase Pro Helmet (Find it Here) speaks for itself—it looks like it belongs on the heads of professional skiers as they race down the course.
 Available in a wide range of colors—white, blue, black, black / red, bleached orange, brick, lime, and moss—the helmet’s graffiti-like decals add to its cool feel.
 Its Active Matrix Ventilation system ensures that riders can quickly adjust their airflow so that their helmet never gets too hot or cold.
 The helmet is super lightweight, meaning that it won’t bog you down while skiing.
 In addition, K2’s patented fit system conforms to your head for a perfect fit—and its adjustable fit means that it may be a good helmet choice for growing kids and teens.
 Plus, its good fit means that you won’t be distracted from your time on the slopes.
 (Nothing’s worse than an ill-fitting helmet)!
 Its integrated Baseline audio system lets you bring your music to the slopes and even make calls, adding another layer of fun to your ski adventure.
 The helmet currently retails for $45.00 – $111.95 on Amazon (the price is dependent on what particular model you choose) and comes in sizes small, medium, and large-extra large.
 Again, a wonderful option for those seeking to blend style and value. (here)

 The Triple 8 Snow Helmet with Audio (Find it Here) is one of our favorites, delivering style (and safety) for just under $65.
 Available in matte black on Amazon, its built-in audio system is integrated into the earflaps for ultimate comfort.
 It also comes with a 3.5mm aux cable so you can plug into your music quickly and easily.
+The audio quality in this helmet has been excellent in all of our testing and input with those who have used it.
 For extra comfort—and support—on the slopes, the helmet also features a back neck curtain, something we love as it isn’t a particularly common add-on.
 With a total of eleven vents with mesh covers on the helmet, ventilation is a priority—and the helmet certainly delivers.
 Its padded chin strap proves that rider comfort is truly a chief feature of this helmet!
 Aesthetics-wise, it earns top marks, with the brand’s triple-8 logo stamped in yellow on the helmet’s matte black shell.
 You can’t go wrong with this helmet! (here)